 Other Awesome Places in Christchurch to Explore via Tram

-Day Two in Christchurch New Zealand: Get Outdoors and Explore
+Day 2 in Christchurch New Zealand: Get Outdoors and Explore

-Kids will love the gondola ride, and there is the option to purchase a ticket that includes the Christchurch Tram as well for great savings.
+Kids will love the gondola ride.
+Plus, there’s the option to purchase a ticket that includes the Christchurch Tram as well for great savings.

 You can walk down the same track or trek over the hill and down into Lyttelton.

-Head in about morning tea time to ensure yourself a treat, as there are often lines out the door and the treats regularly sell out.
-Popular favourites are the lemon meringue donuts with lemon cheesecake filling, churro donuts and snickers donuts.
+Head in about morning teatime to ensure yourself a treat.
+There are often lines out the door and the treats regularly sell out.

 Kids will love seeing the penguins being fed and the Antarctic 4D movie.
 Another highlight is riding on the Hagglund ride.
 It’s a real Antarctic vehicle that can cross crevasses and drive up incredibly steep hills.